julian-ramos/Ai-refresher/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\Large \frac{2\cdot tp}{2\cdot tp%2Bfp%2Bfn}">

 ### Statistics
 The null hypothesis involves the absence of a difference or the absence of an association.
-For classification: Positive is the alternative hypothesis, Negative =si the Null hypothesis.
+For classification: Positive is the alternative hypothesis, Negative is the Null hypothesis.

 **Type I error**